Counting the Uncounted: The Sexual Assault Evidence Collection Kit Project

 Your support will pay for fees associated with obtaining these documents and for the hours of reporting after they are released.

-Backed by Stephen P O'Brien, Anna Glasberg, Danny Smith, and 1 other.
+Backed by Stephen P O'Brien, Anna Glasberg, Danny Smith, Paul Kruczynski, and 18 others.

 - Stephen P O'Brien